top of page

 3. Interrupts spiraling because you’re focused on the task

-Everyone needs something in their life that isn’t work, isn’t survival, and isn’t shaped by someone else’s chaos.
+Everyone needs something in their life that isn’t work, survival, or shaped by someone else’s chaos.

 How Remixing 112’s “Only You” Kept Me Out of My Head